decitre/discogs_track/README.md

 # silly collector

-A tool for completists and other silly music collectors.
+A tool for completists and other pop music collectors.
 It is inspired from R.I.P the discogs.com [Track project](https://www.discogs.com/track).

 ## missing tracks ratio